AlfredMadere/open-recipes/frontend/README.md

 ## Contributing

 Thank you for considering contributing to our project!
 We follow certain coding standards and guidelines to maintain code consistency and quality.
-Please follow these guidelines when making contributions.
+Please follow our guidelines when making contributions.

+**Contributors:**
+Alfred Madere,
+Abigayle Mercer,
+Pau Minguet,
+Michael Murray,
+Kassi Winter

 ### Coding Standards